 14. Go camping

 While it may seem counterintuitive, there are actually several great spots for beachside camping in North County!
 San Elijo State Beach is one of the most popular campgrounds in Southern California.
 The campgrounds are hard to reserve during the summer months, but if you’re a local, there is plenty of space in the off-season.
 Camping is a great way to sleep by the beach, and walk to the waves for an early morning surf.
-Just up the road, South Carlsbad State Beach features RV sites with hookups, a dump station, camp store, restrooms, and showers.
+Just up the road, South Carlsbad State Beach features RV campsites with hookups, a dump station, camp store, restrooms, and showers.
 Inland sites are $35/night and premium campsites are $50/night.

 15. Check out some live music at The Belly Up